Smartpark Research and Technology Park

 The University of Manitoba’s Smartpark has the mandate to develop a designated 100 acres of university land as Smartpark Research & Technology Park.
-Smartpark's vision is “Building a Community of Innovators” on the doorstep of the University of Manitoba.
-Its mission is developing space for lease to research and technology companies and organizations involved in research areas that complement the University’s academic and research mission, including the following broad areas:
+Smartpark's vision is “Building a Community of Innovators” adjacent to The University of Manitoba.
+Smartpark's mission is developing space for lease to research and technology companies and organizations involved in research areas that complement the University’s academic and research mission, including the following broad areas:

 - Information and Communications Technology